corford/bash-utility-scripts/README.md

 All scripts are designed to play nice with cron (you can safely redirect stdout to /dev/null and still get proper error codes and alerts if something goes wrong; including with piped commands).
-All destination files are atomically moved in to postion (so e.g. dev users don't accidentally pickup corrupted archvies while backups are being created).
+All destination files are atomically moved in to postion (so e.g. dev users don't accidentally pickup corrupted archvies while snapshots are being created).

 An effort has been made to use portable bash commands that should work on most GNU/BSD systems (although they have really only been tested on Linux).